acse-2020/introduction/reading_list.md

 - Algorithms, by Robert Sedgewick and Kevin Wayne
 - Bits and bugs, by Thomas Huckle and Tobias Neckel

-## ACXE 2 - Modelling Dynamical Processes
+## ACSE 2 - Modelling Dynamical Processes

 - An Introduction to Continuum Mechanics by J. N. Reddy
 - Principles of Continuum Mechanics by J. N. Reddy